ViktorKob/portfolio/README.md

 In general, my focus is on reducing wasted development time and getting features to market as soon as possible, both for the added value and to gain feedback early.
 I try to observe the following:

-- Never get sucked down into the details, time spend working on one component is time not spend working on everything else
+- Never get sucked down by irrelevant details, time spend working on one component is time not spend working on everything else
-- Make it work at all before trying to make it nice
+- Make it work at all, before trying to make it nice
-- Early feedback is key for quality; rather than nursing a feature forever, throw it out of the nest and check whether it can fly
+- Early feedback is key for quality; rather than maturing a feature extensively, throw it out of the nest and check whether it can fly
-- Write tests for units that worry you right away, do the rest when the units have matured
+- Write tests for units that worry you right away, do the rest when the units have matured reasonably
-- Whenever possible, write tests for public bugs before fixing them to guarantee reoccurrences are caught and fixed
+- Whenever possible, write tests for public bugs before fixing them to guarantee reoccurrences will be caught and fixed
-- If someone already made it for you, consider if using their solution is better than building your own.
+- If someone else already made it for you, consider if using their solution is better than building your own
+- Adding features is good, but remember to also go back and cleanup the code; try to always keep up with changes in the immidiate code base

 ### Development approach